JJ/nodeo/README.md

 ## Problems?
 Questions?

 Please use [GitHub issues](https://github.com/JJ/nodeo/issues) and I'll try to help you.
-Can't guarantee I'll be in Gitter, but if that's your thing, please go ahead and try it, I'll arrive eventually.